 One’s inner emotional state can have profound impact on others – even if one is quiet in nature.
 Human beings have powerful neural networks that can be picked up from others – even without a word said.
 If you are authentically positive, trust-worthy and trusting, your people will pick that up from you even if you of a more introverted nature.
 That said, it is still important for the quieter, more reserved leader to make sure they get out of their “cave” (office) and connect with their people.
 Be it one on one or in other ways, it is critical to be a connected leader, in touch with their people.

-You offer a range of leadership workshops and training courses.
 How do you address leadership mindset in your training programs?
 How might a business owner implement some of these exercises into their own leadership?

 Leadership mindset is a critical part of what I call “Leadership-ability”.
 One can not authentically show up as an authentic leader without a leadership mindset.